BIOL3111MtA2024/plastic_degrade/README.md

 ## Summary

+Producers of bioplastics often claim that their polymers are biodegradable, but that claim is seldom true excluding under industrial composting conditions.
+In our investigation of the microbial degradation of bioplastics, we secured fragments of vegetable starch-based dog poop bags in tubes across 2 photobioreactors set to 15 and 25C respectively.
+In each photobioreactor were 3 controls: one containing plastic but omitting nutrient and pond microbes, another containing plastic and nutrient but omitting pond microbes, and a third containing pond microbes and nutrient but no plastic.
+Following a 4-week trial period, we observed no statistically significant relationship between microbe presence, nutrient presence, or temperature and percent mass decrease in bioplastics.
+This result comes as no surprise, given that studies such as ours ordinarily cover far longer periods of time.

 Provide a brief description of the project - 150 words.

 ## Highly Qualified Personnel

+Andrew Forrest, ahforrest@mta.ca, Mount Allison University Yvanna Tchatchoue, ystchatchoua@mta.ca, Mount Allison University Heather MacTavish, hrmactavish@mta.ca, Mount Allison University

+XXX ADD OTHER CONTRIBUTORS

 - Name, Institution, email, ORCID 0000-0000-0000-0000

 ## Principle Investigators

 - Douglas A. Campbell, Mount Allison University, dcampbel@mta.ca, ORCID 0000-0001-8996-5463
+- Andrew Forrest, ahforrest@mta.ca, Mount Allison University
+- Yvanna Tchatchoue, ystchatchoua@mta.ca, Mount Allison University
+- Heather MacTavish, hrmactavish@mta.ca, Mount Allison University

 ## Primary Contact

 - Douglas A. Campbell, Mount Allison University, dcampbel@mta.ca, ORCID 0000-0001-8996-5463

-## Data sources

-- Provide links to any data used from external providers .

-## Funding sources

-- List your funding sources, grant names, and grant numbers as applicable.

 ## Keywords

-List keywords separated by commas
+- Degradation, bioplastic, community, photobioreactor

 ## Additional information and support

 - Sensitive Data Flag - Human Participants:  NO
-- Sensitive Data Flag - Indigenous Partnerships: YES or NO
+- Sensitive Data Flag - Indigenous Partnerships: NO
-- Sensitive Data Flag - Government Partnerships: YES or NO
+- Sensitive Data Flag - Government Partnerships: NO
-- Sensitive Data Flag - Industry Partnerships: YES or NO
+- Sensitive Data Flag - Industry Partnerships: NO
-- Access Restrictions
+- Access Restrictions - N/A

 ## Software

+XXX HEATHER HELP ME OUT

 The software (and version) used to create the dataset.

-## Repo content information
+## Repository content information

 Use the space below to summarize the structure of the repository with a decription of each folder, as applicable.